Chandrawat/WeatherApp/README.txt

 Description

-Your objective for this assignment is to interact with the Google Places API and the World Weather Online API to create an application that allows users to receive weather information for a specified place on a specific day.

 Application Layout Requirements

 - When a user starts the app, they should be presented with a search bar at the top of the screen.
 Below the search bar should be a TextView with the word "Date:" and an EditText that the user will use to enter a date of interest.
 Underneath the EditText, centered horizontally, should be a Search button.
 Centered horizontally beneath the Search button should be text that says "No Place Selected".
 See the attached screenshot.